Certified Financial Supervisor

 9. How often will programs be offered?

-All nine CFS programs will be offered each year.
+All seven CFS programs will be offered each year.

 11. How long will it take to complete the CFS designation?